-During the three months ended March 31, 2024, inflation in the United States has remained at an elevated level and may remain at an elevated level in the near-term.
+During the six months ended June 30, 2024, inflation in the United States has remained at an elevated level and may remain at an elevated level in the near-term.
 Rising inflation could have an adverse impact on any variable rate debt we may incur in the future, and our general and administrative expenses, as these costs could increase at a rate higher than our interest income and other revenue.
-The Federal Reserve raised interest rates multiple times since January 2023 to combat inflation and restore price stability and rates may remain stable or continue to rise throughout the remainder of 2024.
+The Federal Reserve raised interest rates multiple times since January 2023 to combat inflation and restore price stability and rates may remain stable.
 To the extent our borrowing costs increase faster than the interest income earned from our floating-rate loans, such increases may adversely affect our cash flows.